|Nutrition Facts (per serving)|

 - 1/2 to 1 teaspoon pepper (or to taste)

 - 1/2 cup heavy cream

-- Heat oven to 375 degrees.
-In a very large ovenproof skillet or Dutch oven, saute diced bacon until crisp but not burned.
+Heat oven to 375 F. In a very large ovenproof skillet or Dutch oven, sauté diced bacon until crisp but not burned.
 Using a slotted spoon, remove bacon, and set aside.

-- If desired, some of the bacon fat can be removed but, traditionally, it is left in.
+If desired, some of the bacon fat can be removed but, traditionally, it is left in.
 Add the onion and cabbage to the bacon fat, mixing well.
 Cook until the cabbage has completely collapsed and is al dente, about 20 minutes.
-Add the well-drained potatoes, salt, pepper, cream, and reserved bacon, and mix completely.
+Add the well-drained potatoes, 1 teaspoon of salt, 1 teaspoon of pepper, 1/2 cup of cream, and reserved bacon, and mix completely.
 Remove from heat.